How to save the xrdp login details for passwordless authentication

 (Read-Host 'Enter Your RDP Password:' -AsSecureString) | ConvertFrom-SecureString;

-You’ll be asked to enter the RDP password.
-Enter it and press enter.
+You will be asked to enter your RDP password.
+Enter it and press Enter.
+The system will generate a long code – this is your encrypted password.

 Copy the generated code (the one just below your *****), open a notepad or any other text editor and complete it like this: